 No idea if his friend took the controller back or even saw it there, water-logged and sun-dried.

-Ultimately, it would be a story about a stupid kid, sitting at a window, finally noticing that the curtains across the way, in his friend’s room, are different.
+Ultimately, it would be a story about a stupid kid, sitting at a window, finally noticing that the red curtains across the way, in his friend’s room, are blue now.